oxenberg/BCI-ALS/README.md

 # BCI-ALS

-### how to run
+### how to run SSVEP UI with the EEG

 1. Turn on the EEG

-2. To collect data run offline_UI_main.py and to config params use the params_offline.JSON in the same directory, please change the "EXP_NAME" param in the JSON to the name of your experiment.
+2. To collect data run offline_UI_main.py in SSVEP_UI and to config params use the params_offline.JSON in the father directory, please change the "EXP_NAME" param in the JSON to the name of your experiment.

 3. The window of the UI doesn't close by himself, take a look while running the experiment in the console to see if the experiment finished